Origin of external hemorrhoids

 What is the long-term perspective of external hemorrhoids?

 Hemorrhoids are a fairly common condition.
 Many people recover with the proper treatment.
-In severe cases of external hemorrhoids, surgical methods may be necessary for treatment.
+In severe external hemorrhoids, surgical methods may be necessary for treatment.

-People who have severe external hemorrhoids can only notice a reduction in symptoms as a result of these types of treatment.
+People who have severe external hemorrhoids can only notice a reduction in symptoms due to these types of treatment.

 External and Internal Hemorrhoids

-Internal hemorrhoids are far enough inside the rectum that you can not normally see or feel them.
-Generally they do not hurt because you have few nerves sensitive to pain.
+Internal hemorrhoids are far enough inside the rectum that you can not usually see or feel them.
+Generally, they do not hurt because you have few nerves sensitive to pain.
 Bleeding may be the only sign of them.

-External hemorrhoids are under the skin around the anus, where there is much more sensitivity to nerve pain, so they tend to hurt as well as bleed.
+External hemorrhoids are under the skin around the anus, where there is much more sensitivity to nerve pain, so they tend to hurt and bleed.

-Sometimes prolapsed hemorrhoids can be bigger and protruding from the anal sphincter, which makes you sick.
-You may be able to see them as wet protuberances that are more pink than the surrounding area.
+Sometimes prolapsed hemorrhoids can be more extensive and protrude from the anal sphincter, making you sick.
+You may be able to see them as wet lumps that are pinker than the surrounding area.

 How to prevent external hemorrhoids

-- A good measure to prevent external hemorrhoids is to eat enough fiber.
-A good way to obtain it is from vegetable foods: vegetables, fruits, whole grains, nuts, seeds, beans and legumes.
+- An excellent measure to prevent external hemorrhoids is to eat enough fiber.
+A perfect way to obtain it is from vegetable foods: vegetables, fruits, whole grains, nuts, seeds, beans, and legumes.

 - Drinking water.
 This will help you avoid hard stools and constipation, so they stretch less during bowel movements.
 Fruits and vegetables, which have fiber, also have water in them.

 - Exercise.
-Physical activity, like walking half an hour every day, is another way to keep blood and bowels moving.
+Like walking half an hour every day, physical activity is another way to keep blood and bowels moving.

-- You should go to the bathroom as soon as you feel the impulse, because prolonging the wait will not help you much, but rather could be harmful.
+- You should go to the bathroom as soon as you feel the impulse because prolonging the wait will not help you much but instead could be harmful.